Omar Burleson

 Omar Truman Burleson (March 19, 1906 – May 14, 1991) was an attorney, judge, FBI agent and veteran of World War II when he was first elected in 1946 as a Democratic U.S. Representative from Texas's 17th congressional district.
-He was re-elected to Congress from this rural district for more than 30 years, resigning in December 1978 rather than run again for office.
+He was re-elected to Congress from this rural district for more than 30 years, resigning on December 31, 1978 after having decided not to run again for office.

 Early life and education

 Born in Anson, the seat of Jones County, north of Abilene, Texas, Burleson attended the public schools there.
 He received his higher education at Abilene Christian College and Hardin-Simmons University, both in Abilene.

 Burleson went to Tennessee for law school, graduating in 1929 from Cumberland University in Lebanon, Tennessee.
 He returned to Texas, where he was admitted to the bar the same year.
 He set up a practice in Gorman in Eastland County.
 With business slowing because of the Great Depression, Burleson sought public office.